 Under no circumstances should illegal drugs be brought into school.
-Pupils who are found to be selling or distributing illegal drugs in school or on the way to or from school will face permanent exclusion.
-Pupils who are found to be taking illegal drugs in or on the way to or from school will face alternative provision or permanent exclusion.
+Pupils who are found to be selling or distributing illegal drugs in school or on the way to or from school will face the possibility of a Managed Move or Alternative Provision.
+Pupils who are found to be taking illegal drugs in or on the way to or from school will face of a Managed Move or Alternative Provision.
 In all breaches of the school's policy on drugs or harmful substances, a full investigation will take place, and all concerned will have the opportunity to have their say.
 Before any decision is taken, all the evidence will be looked at carefully and the age, educational needs and school record of the pupil will be considered.
 If the school is concerned that a pupil may be addicted to a substance, we will contact outside agencies which may be able to offer counselling or advice.
 Drugs awareness is included in programmes of study.
 Staff may lawfully take possession of an illegal substance or confiscate a harmful substance.
 Illegal substances will be handed over to the police.